Speech by HIH Nadine Sultana

 Sultan

-Abdulhamit II never strayed from that path, and his people could not fault his
+Abdulhamit II never strayed from that path, and his people could not

 honor to integrity.